What Is 500 Internal Server Error and How Can I Fix It?

 # END WordPress

 The above code is the default .htaccess for WordPress and is necessary for the proper operation of the CMS.
-Once you have created the .htaccess file and pasted the contents, save it and try loading your website one more time.
+Once you have created the .htaccess file and paste the contents, save it and try loading your website one more time.
 Chances are that this will clear your 500 Internal Server Error.

 As a quick aside, if your CMS has a default .htaccess file that is created during the CMS installation, you should always try to reset the .htaccess file to its default contents rather than disabling (renaming) it outright.